-Prolapse is caused by a stretching of the ligaments that support the pelvic organs, causing those organs to stretch and ‘drop down’.
+Prolapse is caused by a stretching of the ligaments and muscles that support the pelvic organs, causing those organs to drop down.
 The word prolapse literally means to 'fall out of place'.

 |Types of prolapse||What happens|